 (7) An affected person is not obliged to incur any expenditure in complying with subregulation (4) (b) if the force majeure event is constituted by a breach of, or failure to comply with, the distribution access agreement by another party to the distribution access agreement or these regulations by another person to which these regulations apply.

+[Regulation 36 amended in Gazette 31 Mar 2006 p.
+1317-19.]

 37. Effect of access to capacity

 By executing or complying with its obligations under a distribution access agreement or making any capital contribution under a distribution access agreement, a user does not acquire any right, title or interest in or to the electricity distribution network.